Pan-African colours: Green-yellow-red

 Green, yellow, and red are now found on the national flags of many African nations.
 The colour combination was borrowed from the flag of Ethiopia.
 The Ethiopian flag has influenced the flags of many Pan-African organizations and polities.
-Except for relative brief periods of influence and occupation by the Kingdom of Italy, Ethiopia remained outside European control during the colonial era by defeating the Italian army at the battle of Adwa, Ethiopia, in 1896, ending the Italian protectorate.
+Except for relatively brief periods of influence and occupation by the Kingdom of Italy, Ethiopia remained outside European control during the colonial era by defeating the Italian army at the battle of Adwa in 1896, ending the Italian protectorate.
 As a result, the country drew the admiration of many newly independent states in Africa.
 The adoption of the Ethiopian national colours by many Pan-African entities is a consequence of this.
 The first African state to adopt a gold, red and green flag upon independence was Ghana in 1957, designed by Theodosia Okoh.

 Red-black-green

 The Universal Negro Improvement Association and African Communities League (UNIA) founded by Marcus Garvey has a constitution that defines red, black, and green as the Pan-African colours: "red representing the noble blood that unites all people of African ancestry, the colour black for the people, green for the rich land of Africa."
 The UNIA flag was designated the official colours of Black Africans by the UNIA at its convention in Madison Square Garden on August 13, 1920, in New York City, United States.